Michael J. Hicks: Appalachian coal and environment

 Hicks authored several studies of the coal industry and the impact of federal environmental policy on coal production and the West Virginia economy.
 Hicks and two other co-authors developed a clean water financing plan for West Virginia which ultimately became the Special Reclamation Fund.
 This fund was financed by a combination of a 7 cent tax per ton of coal, with a secondary 7 cent phase-out tax.
 This was designed to provide water treatment funds for abandoned coal mines.
 This remains the largest state level water treatment trust fund in the United States.

-Governor Bob Wise (D) appointed Hicks to the Fund commission, where, after approval by the West Virginia State Senate he served from 2003–2006.
+Governor Bob Wise (D) appointed Hicks to the Fund commission, where, after approval by the West Virginia State Senate he served from 2003 to 2006.

 In 2002 Hicks testified in a court case in Boone County, West Virginia that would eventually culminate in one of the most celebrated recent cases before the U.S. Supreme Court Caperton v.
 Massey.
 This case became inspiration for the John Grisham Novel "The Appeal."

 Burton and Hicks also provided testimony to the U.S. Senate Committee on Environment and Public Works, Subcommittee on Clean Air, Wetlands and Climate Change, regarding the fiscal and economic effects of mining restrictions.
 This committee meeting also featured an appearance by one of the Backstreet Boys which prompted several committee members to walk out of the hearing.
 Burton and Hicks also served as consultants to the National Academies of Science review of the economic consequences of the coal slurry spill in eastern Kentucky.